machinecoin-project/lightning/README.md

     sudo docker run \
     	-v $HOME/.lightning:/root/.lightning \
-    	-v $HOME/.bitcoin:/root/.bitcoin \
+    	-v $HOME/.machinecoin:/root/.machinecoin \
     	-p 9735:9735 \
     	cdecker/lightningd:latest

 ### Starting `lightningd`

-In order to start `lightningd` you will need to have a local `bitcoind` node running in either testnet or regtest mode:
+In order to start `lightningd` you will need to have a local `machinecoind` node running in either testnet or regtest mode:

-    bitcoind -daemon -testnet
+    machinecoind -daemon -testnet

-Wait until `bitcoind` has synchronized with the testnet network.
+Wait until `machinecoind` has synchronized with the testnet network.

-Make sure that you do not have `walletbroadcast=0` in your `~/.bitcoin/bitcoin.conf`, or you may run into trouble.
+Make sure that you do not have `walletbroadcast=0` in your `~/.machinecoin/machinecoin.conf`, or you may run into trouble.
 Notice that currently pruned nodes are not supported and may result in `lightningd` being unable to synchronize with the blockchain.